 Does your morning routine include rummaging through multiple bottles of prescription medication?
 Are the dosage differences and timing requirements of the medicines you need confusing and hard to understand?
 Do they make it difficult to take your medication as directed?
 If so, you are not alone.

 Taking your medications incorrectly reduces their effectiveness and, in some cases, creates a substantial threat to your health.
-A recent article provided tips on storing your medication and how to discard it safely.
-This month we’re focusing on medication management.
 Here are four tips to help you take your medications safely and effectively.